The Art of Asking: How I Learned to Stop Worrying and Let People Help is an expansion of the popular TED talk Amanda Palmer gave in 2013.

 The Art of Asking is the story of Amanda Palmer.
 The Art of Asking goes through her early days working as The Bride, her music career, her interactions with her fans, and her thoughts on help and asking.

 Amanda Palmer as The Bride

 After graduating college, Amanda Palmer didn’t want a real job.
 A 9-5 desk job would not be for her.

 She would stand on the side of a street, up on top of a milk crate, and perform for the people on the street.
-She was making more money by being The Bride than she was at her various other gigs, so she kept doing it.
-People loved her.
+Over time, she was making more money by being The Bride than she was at her various other gigs, so she kept doing it.

-This was when Amanda started to think about the concept of being “seen” vs. being “looked at”.
+At this time, Amanda was thinking about the concept of being “seen” vs. being “looked at”.
 Being “seen” is having someone look into your eyes and trusting your gaze – trusting you are there with them.

-The Dresden Dolls
+Amanda Palmer with The Dresden Dolls

 After a few years of Bride-ing, Amanda started a band, The Dresden Dolls, with her friend, Brian Viglione.